1 Introduction

 formatDateTime($object/Date1,'yyyy-MM-dd') + 'T' + formatDateTime($object/Date1,'HH:mm:ss')

-Converts the time part of Date and time value to a string in a standard format. formatTime
+Converts the time part of Date and time value to a string in a standard format, which depends on the Java version and user locale. formatTime

 uses the users calendar and formatTimeUTC